-The Province of British Columbia introduced a carbon tax on virtually all fossil fuels in 2008.
-The tax is imposed on various fossil fuels used in British Columbia and on July 1, 2012 the final increase planned by government saw the tax rate reach \$30 per tonne of CO2-emission equivalent.
-For 2012, our seven B.C.-based operations paid approximately \$46 million in provincial carbon tax, primarily from our use of coal, diesel fuel and natural gas.
-We anticipate that this will increase to approximately \$45-50 million in carbon tax in 2013 as the increased tax rate of \$30 per tonne will apply for the full calendar year.
+For 2013, our seven B.C.-based operations paid approximately \$47.2 million in British Columbia provincial carbon tax, primarily from our use of coal, diesel fuel and natural gas.
+We anticipate that this will increase to approximately \$45 to 50 million in carbon tax in 2014.
 We may in the future face similar taxation in other jurisdictions.
 We are subject to greenhouse gas emissions reporting regulation in British Columbia.
-Beginning in 2010, the regulated sources to report their emissions and those that emit over 25,000 tonnes per year from regulated sources to obtain independent verification of their emissions.
-Our BC-based mining operations were in compliance with these reporting and verification (where applicable) obligations in 2012.
+The regulation requires facilities in the Province that emit over 10,000 tonnes of CO2 emissions annually from regulated sources to report their emissions and those that emit over 25,000 tonnes per year from regulated sources to obtain independent verification of their emissions.
+Our B.C.-based mining operations were in compliance with these reporting and verification (where applicable) obligations in 2013.